StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge-M-Privacy-Settings.md

-## Basic
+## Accounts

-#### Autofill and payments
-- Autofill forms: Off

-#### Save passwords
+#### Passwords
 - Save passwords: Off
 - Auto Sign-in: Off
+- Autofill for other apps: Off

  NOTE: Never save passwords in browsers.
 Use a password manager instead.
 Check out [Additional Resources](https://github.com/the-weird-aquarian/privacy-settings#additional-resources) for more info.

-#### Content blockers
-- Block ads: On
-- Advanced settings > Allow acceptable ads: Off

-## Advanced

-#### Privacy and security
+ #### Addresses and more
-- Search and URL suggestions: Off
+- Save and fill addresses: Off

-- Share info about websites you visit: Off
-- Share usage data for personalization: Off
-- Tracking prevention: On, Strict
+#### Payment info
-- Use payment methods: Off
+- Save and fill payment info: Off

+NOTE: Never save payment info in browsers.
+A password manager can be used to also save payment information.

+## Privacy and security

+#### Diagnostic data
-- Usage and crash reports: Off
+- Optional diagnostic data: Off
-- "Do Not Track": On

-#### Search
-- Default search engine: DuckDuckGo

 #### Site permissions
-- Cookies: Off, Block third-party cookies: On
+- Cookies: Block third-party cookies
-- Pop-ups and redirects: Off
+- Ads: Off
 - Automatic downloads: Off

+#### Show me search and site suggestions using my typed characters
+- Off

+#### Tracking Prevention
+- On
+- Strict

+#### Block ads
+- On
+- Allow acceptable ads: Off

+#### Do Not Track
+- On

+## General
+- Select search engine: DuckDuckGo